 Setting Up a Separate Blog Page

 Setting up a separate location for your posts coincides with setting up a static front page.
 These work in tandem to help WordPress function correctly.
-To do this:
+To do this you will need to complete several steps for the process.
+Let’s take a look at it together below.

-Step 1: Go to the pages area of your WordPress dashboard.
+Go to the Pages area of your WordPress dashboard.
 It is located in the left admin panel.
+Click on Pages > Add New.
+This will open a new page for you so you can name and create it.

 NOTE: If the attributes window is not available, click on the screen options tab on the top right of your editor.
 Look for the checkbox next to, “Page Attributes” and check it if it’s empty.

-Step 5: If your current theme supports templates, you can choose which one you want from the attributes window.
+If your current theme supports templates, you can choose which one you want from the attributes window.
+Templates available will be based on the theme you are using.

-Step 8: Click “Publish” to save this page and then click to add a new one on the top left.
+Click “Publish” to save this page and then click to add a new one on the top left.
+We have to add another new page.

-Step 9: Name this new file, “Blog.”
+At this point, you need to add one more page.
+We are going to follow the exact steps as we just did above.
+Name this new page, “Blog.”
 Again, if your theme supports templates, you can select it from the attributes window as before.

-Step 12: On the left side of your admin panel, click to open your WordPress settings.
+On the left side of your admin panel, click on Settings > Reading.

-Step 14: The first option available is changing the front page.
+The first option available is changing the front page.
 Click the radio button next to it to choose, “A static page.”
-This will activate the drop down boxes for both front and post locations.
+This will activate the drop-down boxes for both front and post locations.

-Step 17: Scroll down and click the “Save changes” button on the bottom left.
+Scroll down and click the “Save Changes” button on the bottom left.

 WordPress will automatically assign the front and blog posts accordingly.
 Now, you’ll have two completely separate and functional locations for the homepage and your posts.